google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 If a browser that supports push messages receives one, it registers a `push` event in the service worker.

-Inside <strong>sw.js</strong> replace TODO 3.1 with the code to handle push events:
+Inside __sw.js__ replace TODO 3.1 with the code to handle push events:

 #### sw.js